trampgeek/moodle-qtype_coderunner/README.md

 With all those caveats, upgrading from an earlier version should be as simple as a raw installation; the upgrade.php script should modify all the database tables and preserve all existing questions and student submissions.
-Move the existing <moodleHome>/local/CodeRunner folder to a backup location, then just follow the instructions in the next section.
+Move the existing `<moodleHome>/local/CodeRunner` folder to a backup location, then just follow the instructions in the next section.

-All existing questions in the system CR\_PROTOTYPES category with names containing the string 'PROTOTYPE\_' are deleted by the installer, which then re-loads them from the file local/CodeRunner/coderunner/db/questions-CR_PROTOTYPES.xml.
+All existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer, which then re-loads them from the file

+    local/CodeRunner/coderunner/db/questions-CR_PROTOTYPES.xml

 Hence if you have developed your own question prototypes and placed them in the system CR\_PROTOTYPES category you must export them in Moodle XML format before upgrading.
-You can if you wish place that exported file in the 'db' directory with a name ending in '\_PROTOTYPES.xml'; they will then be automatically loaded by the installer.
+You can if you wish place that exported file in the 'db' directory with a name ending in `_PROTOTYPES.xml`; they will then be automatically loaded by the installer.
 Alternatively you can reload them at your leisure later on.

 ### Installing CodeRunner from scratch

-If you are intending to use the Jobe sandbox, which runs student code on a remote server, you should first install the PEAR HTTP_Request2 library with the command
+If you are intending to use the Jobe sandbox, which runs student code on a remote server, you should first install the PEAR HTTP\_Request2 library with the command

     pear install HTTP_Request2